 I’ll never forget the first time I met my son, Xavier.
 He arrived in a suit jacket, like it was the interview of his life.
 He was charming, articulate, and he had many gifts and talents.
 He told me that every man in his life had beaten him down.
 He didn’t know what to do with a man telling him that he could “be something.”
 I adopted Xavier in 2010, when he was just weeks away from aging out of foster care.

-Wendy’s Wonderful Kids has been instrumental in growing my family, providing critical support and guidance in the adoption of four of my boys.
+Wendy’s Wonderful Kids has been instrumental in growing my family, providing critical support and guidance in the adoption of five of my boys.